stac-utils/pystac-client/README.md

 $ git commit -a -m 'formatting updates'
 ```

-To build the documentation, install the documentation requirements, then use the `build-docs` script:
+To build the documentation, [install Pandoc](https://pandoc.org/installing.html), install the
+Python documentation requirements via pip, then use the `build-docs` script:

 ```shell
 $ pip install -r requirements-docs.txt